or Call 03 9557 9113

-The therapists at Bayside Psychotherapy have the skills, training, and experience to help you address your fear of heights.
-Our hypnotherapists can work with you to explore the subconscious drivers of your phobia with the aim of addressing and mitigating them.
+The therapists at Bayside Psychotherapy have the skills, training, and experience that may help you address your fear of heights.
+Our hypnotherapists may work with you to explore the subconscious drivers of your phobia with the aim of addressing and mitigating them.
 We offer online or face-to-face counselling and hypnotherapy sessions at our Highett clinic in Melbourne.

-Call us on (03) 9557 9113 or use our contact form to book your confidential appointment and stop a fear of heights from ruining your life!
+Call us on (03) 9557 9113 or use our contact form to book your confidential appointment to find out if we can help you work through your fear of heights.

-Let’s work together to get to the bottom of your acrophobia!
+Let’s work together to see if we’re able to get to the bottom of your acrophobia!